januvictor/Test/README.md

   - Clicks the apply button
   - Checks that you are on the bamboohr vacancies page
   - Once completed push into the github branch

+## Exercise 6

+- Rebase your branch from the branch "Rebase_Test"
+- Fix any conflicts and make sure it works
+- Push